EL Civics for ESL Students

 Clothes - Shopping malls are large enclosed or open spaces with many stores and restaurants.
 They are convenient because they have large parking lots that surround the stores.
 Some malls have movie theaters.

 Community Buildings and Places - Community buildings include the police department, the fire department, the library, schools, parks, playgrounds, courthouses, city hall, and shopping areas.
-Most community buildings are built with money from taxes.
+Most community buildings are built with money raised from taxes.

 Community Workers - Tax money is used to hire workers to run and maintain cities and towns.
-Examples of community workers include: judges, city building inspectors, police officers, fire fighters, bus drivers, trash collectors, tree trimmers, and cable installers.
+Examples of community workers include judges, city building inspectors, police officers, firefighters, bus drivers, trash collectors, tree trimmers, and cable installers.

 Dentist - It is important to brush your teeth after every meal and before going to bed.
 You should also floss your teeth and gums once or twice a day.
 Patients should visit the dentist once or twice a year for a check-up and cleaning.